OxWearables/biobankAccelerometerAnalysis/docs/source/methods.rst

 Wear-time weighting
 ===================
-We impute non-wear data segments using the average of similar time-of-day vector magnitude and intensity distribution data points with one minute granularity on different days of the measurement, as in previous studies16.
+We impute non-wear data segments using the average of similar time-of-day vector magnitude and intensity distribution data points with one minute granularity on different days of the measurement.
 This imputation accounts for potential wear time diurnal bias where, for example, if the device was systematically not worn during sleep in an individual, the crude average vector magnitude during wear time would be a biased overestimate of the true average.

 .. figure:: exampleImputation.png